Verdiss/TI-Economic-Equalization-Overhaul/README.md

 ### State of the Mod
 This mod is a very early stage, and bugs, unintended behaviors, and imbalances are all but guaranteed.
 If you encounter a bug, or feel strongly that something should be adjusted, either open an issue in this github repo, or contact Verdiss on the Pavonis Interactive Discord server.

-Currently, no changes to AI have been made, and as such AI will behave very differently with this mod than without.
+Currently, no changes to AI have been made, and as such AI will behave less intelligently with this mod than without.
 AI adjustments will be made in future updates.

 ### Installation Info